laravel/docs/controllers.md

 	}

-All controllers should extend the `Illuminate\Routing\Controller` class.
+All controllers should extend the base controller class.
 Also note that we are type-hinting a dependency in the controller's constructor.
 Any dependencies listed in the constructor will automatically be resolved by the [service container](/docs/master/container).

 We can route to the controller action like so:

-	$router->get('user/{id}', 'UserController@showProfile');
+	Route::get('user/{id}', 'UserController@showProfile');

 #### Controllers & Namespaces

 It is very important to note that we did not need to specify the full controller namespace, only the portion of the class name that comes after the `App\Http\Controllers` namespace "root".
-Because of the call to the `namespaced` helper in your `App\Providers\RouteServiceProvider` class, this "root" namespace will automatically be prepended to all controller routes you register.
+Because of the call to the `loadRoutesFrom` helper in your `App\Providers\RouteServiceProvider` class, this "root" namespace will automatically be prepended to all controller routes you register.

 If you choose to nest or organize your controllers using PHP namespaces deeper into the `App\Http\Controllers` directory, simply use the specify the class name relative to the `App\Http\Controllers` root namespace.
 So, if your full controller class is `App\Http\Controllers\Photos\AdminController`, you would register a route like so:

-	$router->get('foo', 'Photos\AdminController@method');
+	Route::get('foo', 'Photos\AdminController@method');

 > **Note:** Since we're using [Composer](http://getcomposer.org) to auto-load our PHP classes, controllers may live anywhere on the file system, as long as composer knows how to load them.
 The controller directory does not enforce any folder structure for your application.
 Routing to controllers is entirely de-coupled from the file system.